john-itcsolutions/cheirrs/README.md

 Remember it is more efficient to have postgis processing data wherever possible, and not having the smartweb server doing more than necessary.
 This is one good reason to learn PLpgSQL!

-Postscript: Without knowing exactly how, I managed to start a separate process on tcp 8001, reserved for the grpc smartweb server.
+Postscript: Without knowing exactly how, I managed to start a separate process on tcp 8001, labelled as a Postgres process which I now understand to be the still-running "old" process from the previous "docker-compose up" command.
+This is actually one of the ports reserved for the grpc smartweb server.
 I killed that old process with

 `sudo kill -9 $(sudo lsof -t -i:8001)`